tl-its-umich-edu/placement-exams/README.md

 and determine for which exams submission data is collected and sent to M-Pathways.
 Both files are described in more detail below.
 See the **Installation & Usage** section below for details on where these files will need to be located.

-* .env file
+* `.env`

   The `.env` file serves as the primary configuration file, loading credentials for accessing the application's database and the UM API Directory.
 A template called `.env.sample` has been provided in the `config` directory.
 The comments before the variables in the template should describe the purpose of each; some recommended values have been provided.
-If you use the `With Docker` approach described below, you can use the provided values to connect to the database managed by Docker.
+If you use the approach described below in **Installation & Usage - With Docker**, you can use the provided values to connect to the database managed by Docker.

-* fixtures.json
+* `fixtures.json`

   The `fixtures.json` file allows users to pre-populate the database with records for exams and reports on submissions processed.
 The JSON file uses the [Django model instance serialization format](https://docs.djangoproject.com/en/3.0/topics/serialization/#serialization-formats-json), and records are loaded using Django's [`loaddata` management command](https://docs.djangoproject.com/en/3.0/ref/django-admin/#loaddata).
-For an example, take a look at the first testing fixture within the repository's `test` directory.
+For an example, take a look at the first testing fixture within the repository's `test/fixtures` directory.

 Create your own versions of `.env` and `fixtures.json`, and be prepared to move them to specific directories.